 The Payment Gateway Supplier

-The other area where new players have emerged is provision of payment gateway services for online transactions.
-The payment gateway serves as an online terminal and collects payment details from the card presented to the merchant for payment and passes these onto the acquirer or the payment scheme (who in turn pass these to the card issuer).
+The other area where new players have emerged is the provision of payment gateway services for online transactions.
+A payment gateway serves as an online terminal and collects payment details from the card presented to the merchant for payment and passes these onto the acquirer or the payment scheme who in turn pass these to the card issuer.

-For merchants, the payment gateway represents only a small element of the total cost of card acceptance (see What do you need to accept cards online?) – typically dwarfed by the internet merchant account costs.
+For merchants, the payment gateway represents only a small element of the total cost of card acceptance.
+(For more information on taking payments online, please see our blog post What do you need to accept cards online?).

-Payment gateways available to UK merchants include:
+Common payment gateways available to UK merchants include: